 5.1 Author Contributions

-The individual contributions of authors to the manuscript should be specified, and initials should be used to refer to each author’s contribution (e.g., FC analyzed and interpreted the patient data regarding the hematological disease and the transplant.
-RH performed the histological examination of the kidney, and was a major contributor in writing the manuscript.
-All authors read and approved the final manuscript).
+The individual contributions of authors to the manuscript should be specified, and initials should be used to refer to each author’s contribution (e.g., GF, LH and PG designed the research study.
+LH and PG performed the research.
+GF and MM provided help and advice on the ELISA experiments.
+MM analyzed the data.
+All authors contributed to editorial changes in the manuscript.
+All authors read and approved the final manuscript.
+All authors have participated sufficiently in the work and agreed to be accountable for all aspects of the work).
 IMR Press encourages to use the roles definition of CRediT.

 All manuscripts must be submitted by an author and may not be submitted by a third party.